wisakejjak/study/README.md

 It's a great opportunity to learn Git, Make for build automation and  Markdown for readme and just help beginners learn C/C++.

-### TO DO:
-    - ncurses
-    - sorting algorithms
-    - data structures
-    - style check
-    - testing

 _Note: Use Table of content in Readme_

 _Note: Use make in ./ to make_